sl34567/vsctuto/README.md

 **You SUCCEEDED when GitHub actions pipeline will pass (green color).**

+Note: If this is a guided tutorial, please—if possible—use two screens: one to display the teacher’s screen and the other for your own work.

 Checklist for Success:

 - Fork the vsctuto repository on GitHub.

 Visual Studio Code Settings (20 minutes)

 - Please use GitHub "Fn + ." to access web vscode.
 Stage, Commit and Push the `.vscode/settings.json` and `.vscode/extensions.json` files.
+[JSONC](https://en.wikipedia.org/wiki/JSON#JSONC) is acceptable.
 Please refer to [python_codespace](https://www.github.com/polkas/python_codespace) or [r_codespace](https://www.github.com/polkas/r_codespace) repositories with `.vscode` directories.
 The .vscode folder contains environment-specific JSON files for editor settings, debugging configurations, and task automation.
 - Reload the window of the web vscode session and inspect what changed.
-- Create a `LICENSE` file. [choosealicense](https://choosealicense.com/) and `https://github.com/[YOURUSERNAME]/vsctuto/community/license/new?branch=main` can be helpful.
+- Create a `LICENSE` file. [choosealicense](https://choosealicense.com/) can be helpful.
 - Change the editor font size in Settings to 15.
 In settings, Copy the editor font size setting JSON.
 Add the editor font size setting JSON to the `.vscode/settings.json` file.
 - Please find out the id for vscode pets extension.
 Add the extension id to the `.vscode/extensions.json` file.
 Check out what changed in the Extensions tab.
 Install the vscode pets extension and run the pet session.
 - Stage, Commit and Push the changes.